Marais/marais.github.io/evinced/platform_deduplication.md

 # Deduplication Of Items

 ## Requirements
-There was need to deduplicate traffic in the pipeline.
-It should discard messages being send more than once.
+There was a need to deduplicate traffic in the pipeline to ensure that messages sent more than once are discarded.

-## Performance requirements:
+## Performance requirements
 - Need to write fast, we receive a lot of new unique message
 - Need to read fast per message, each message needs to be check if it was received at an earlier stage
 - Need to delete keys based on a time window or predefined size

 ## Overview
-Each item needs to have fields that defines its uniqueness.
-These fields should produce a hash.
-An item is immutable.
-From now on, we call this hash the “uniqueness” of the item.
+Each item must have fields that define its uniqueness, which should generate a hash.
+This hash will represent the item's "uniqueness," and the item itself is immutable.

-The choice was between embedded or distributed.
-Distributed has it use case if you need a centralised access from different services.
-Here we want the data for the sole purpose of deduplicating inbound traffic, therefore embedded seemed more suited.
+The choice was between an embedded or distributed approach.
+A distributed solution is useful when centralized access from different services is required.
+However, since the data in this case is solely for deduplicating inbound traffic, an embedded approach seemed more suitable.

 ## Embedded benefits